isomerpages/csa-csro-licensing/index.md

 description: Brief site description here
 image: /images/isomer-logo.svg
 permalink: /
-notification: "Reminder: CSPs may continue to provide licensable services until 11 October 2022 without licence.
-CSPs which have applied for licence before 11 October 2022 may continue to provide the licensable service until a decision on their licence application is made."
+notification: "Reminder: <b>CSPs may continue to provide licensable services until 11 October 2022 without licence.</b> CSPs which have applied for licence before 11 October 2022 may continue to provide the licensable service until a decision on their licence application is made."
 sections:
   - hero:
       title: Cybersecurity Service Provider Licence